You may be eligible to enroll in one of these payment assistance programs to help you get through your current financial hardship.

 Call the numbers associated with each of the following programs for further information:

-PCAP helps residential customers maintain electric service and eliminate their past-due balance.
-PCAP offers a reduced bill that is based on a percentage of income and debt forgiveness.
+PCAP helps residential customers maintain electric service and eliminate their past-due balance by offering a reduced bill that is based on a percentage of income and debt forgiveness.
 Debt forgiveness credits are applied directly to participants' electric service accounts in recognition of payments that are made on time and paid in-full.
-The goals of PCAP are to:
+PCAP participants also are automatically enrolled in the Equal Payment Plan (EPP) – a budget plan that provides the ability to make consistent monthly payments.
+Enrollment in the EPP is a requirement for PCAP.

 - Improve ability to make a payment